chriswendt/ietf/draft-ietf-stir-passport.md

 **3.1.1 "typ" (Type) Header Parameter**

-JWS defines the "typ" (Type) Header Parameter to declare the media type [IANA.MediaTypes] of the JWS.
+JWS defines the "typ" (Type) Header Parameter to declare the media type of the JWS.

 For PASSporT Token the "typ" header MUST minimally include and begin with "passport".
 This represents that the encoded token is a JWT of type passport.